-- CO is greater than 100 ppm air-free for space heaters, water heaters, furnaces, or boilers. - You see indicators of soot or flame roll-out. - Burners are visibly dirty. - The appliance spills for more than 60 seconds or measured draft is inadequate.
-See page 304. - The appliance hasn't been serviced for two years or more.
+- CO is greater than 200 ppm air-free measurement for space heaters and water heaters; or 400 air-free for furnaces or boilers. - You see indicators of soot or flame roll-out. - Burners are visibly dirty. - The appliance spills for more than two minutes or measured draft is inadequate.
+See page 313. - The appliance hasn't been serviced for two years or more.